CLE-SH: Comprehensive Literal Explanation package for SHapley values by statistical validity: Interaction analysis

-\textbf{1.
-Target: Binary/Discrete, Interaction: Binary/Discrete.} In each category of the interaction feature, the SHAP values of the target feature between different categories of the target feature are compared.
-The statistical test follows the method described in Section 4.1.
+In each category of the interaction feature, the SHAP values of the target feature between different categories of the target feature are compared.
+The statistical test follows the method described in Section~\ref{subsec:uni-disc}.
 When a target feature is binary, a two-sample t-test (parametric) or Mann-Whitney U test (non-parametric) is applied.
 When a target feature is discrete with multiple categories, a one-way ANOVA (parametric) or Kruskal-Wallis test (non-parametric) is used, followed by Tukey’s HSD post-hoc analysis to identify statistically significant differences between categories.